Joint Planning and Development Office: Environmental Benefits

 NextGen offers a new approach to managing the environmental impact of aviation.
 Several air traffic procedures currently in use provide more efficient aircraft trajectories that reduce the amount of fuel aircraft burn during flight.
 These directly reduce emissions and noise.
 Over the longer term, gains provided by satellite-based navigation systems will offer more efficient routes that reduce the amount of time aircraft spend in flight.
 Engine plant and aircraft design are other aspects of the work being undertaken by the JPDO partner agencies.
 For instance, NASA, through its research work on engine plant design is developing lighter and more efficient engines that will lead to a substantial reduction in the output of pollutants.

 Some Examples of Ongoing Multi-Agency Initiatives

 The JPDO, working closely with its government partners, has identified several valuable opportunities to leverage technology, expertise, and ongoing research to foster collaboration on key NextGen issues.
 Some ongoing examples of this work include:

 Net-Centric Operations

-One of the most critical challenges to NextGen is to develop a net-centric capability for the national airspace system that will provide advanced exchange of operational data.
-This includes not only the exchange of information between aircraft and the ground, but also between aircraft in flight.
-The Department of Defense has a long-standing commitment to net-centric technology, and now through the JPDO is developing the initial operating concept and key references for advanced network connectivity to support NextGen.
-This kind of leveraging of existing technologies and capabilities is one of the JPDO’s most important objectives.
+A key challenge of NextGen is the development of a net-centric capability for the national airspace system to support the exchange of operational data.
+This includes the exchange of information between aircraft and ground systems, as well as between aircraft in flight.
+The Department of Defense has worked on net-centric technology, and through the JPDO, has contributed to the development of operating concept and key references for advanced network connectivity to support NextGen.
+This use existing technologies and capabilities is among the objectives of the JPDO.